frmichel/sparql-micro-service/doc/02-config.md

 Parameter | Mandatory/Optional | Description
 ------------ | ------------- | -------------
-custom_parameter | Mandatory | Array of arguments of the service to be passed as HTTP query string parameters. api_query | Mandatory | The template of the Web API query string.
+custom_parameter | Mandatory | Array of arguments of the service to be passed as HTTP query string parameters.
+Has to be set but may be left empty when the service takes no parameter. api_query | Mandatory | The template of the Web API query string.
 It contains placeholders for the arguments defined in custom_parameter. cache_expires_after | Optional | Maximum time (in seconds) to cache responses from the Web API.
 Default: 2592000 = 30 days http_header | Optional | Array of HTTP headers sent along with the Web API query.
 Default: none